 Don’t spend days on this, but do the work.
 Too many new business owners skip this step, then run into trouble getting funding, miss important setup steps, and fail to understand their customers and competition.
 Skip the struggle, and arrive with a plan.

 How do you plan to fund your startup?
 There are several paths you can take.

-Sole props may be able to access additional funding resources from the Small Business Administration (SBA), and it can be easier to use personal assets for funding your business.
-LLCs, however, may find a warmer welcome for commercial bank loans, venture capital, or other private funding sources.
+You may be able to access additional funding resources from the Small Business Administration (SBA), or you can use personal assets for funding your business.
+If you form an LLC, you’ll have opportunities for commercial bank loans, venture capital, or other private funding sources.

 To stay open, your cleaning business has to manage cash flow and expenses.
 Having a reasonable sense of your operation’s costs will help you price your cleaning services and figure out how to manage cash flow.

 For starters, estimate the price to start a small business.
 What are your fixed costs?
 Fixed costs may change over time but are stable for set periods, such as an annual lease.
 They include insurance, utilities, leases, and mortgages.

 What are your variable costs?
 These recurring costs fluctuate and can cover payroll, taxes, supplies, cleaning products, and fuel.